jasonfb/universal_track_manager/README.md

 UTM parameters, IP addresses, and browser information are tracked by default.
 You must opt-in to track http_referrer.

-# NOT YET IMPLEMENTED (COMING SOON!):
-- [x] fix the install generator
-- [ ] track the visit IP address, user agent
-- [ ] track the UTMs and stash them in an assocition
-- [ ] http referrer
-- [ ] invalidate the old visit when a new visit happens, evict it from the session
-- [ ] link the new visit to the old visit and carry forward the UTMs (SETTING??)
-- [ ] track viewport screensize
-- [ ] an optional long-cookie feature to drop a long-lived cookie into the visitor's browser that work separately from the Rails session
-- [ ] track gclid or other advirtising URL parameters passed on first landings, like UTMs
-- [ ] An optional extension to build in-house geolocation by IP address, or rely on an external service for geolocation by IP address and associate the user's looked-up location with their visit information
-- [ ] Anonymized geolocation, to let you look-up IPs in order to geolocate users, but not store the actual IP addresses themselves.
-- [ ] A switch to track the user before or after the controller action has rendered.
-Since the tracking adds a small overhead to each request, tracking after the controller has rendered makes your page respond faster for the user.
-But if you track before you render, you can use optionally use the tracked information to personalize, customize, or target your website to respond uniquely to the visitor.

 # Privacy & Legal Implications

 In any country or region where a privacy law like the GDPR or California Consumer Privacy Act is in effect, getting informed consent to track this information is **just one part of what you must do to comply with the law**.